10 Things to Do Before You Wipe Your Computer

 iStock/Thinkstock

-You could sell it on eBay or Craigslist.
-But how do you make sure that the sensitive data on your PC — financial records, passwords to credit card Web sites, important e-mails, drunken pics from spring break — doesn't fall into the wrong hands?
+When you're upgrading to a new computer, you might find yourself unsure what to do with your old one.
+Sure, you could sell it on eBay or Facebook Marketplace.
+But you need to know how to wipe a computer, so you can ensure that the sensitive data on your PC — financial records, passwords to credit card websites, important e-mails, and drunken pics from spring break — doesn't fall into the wrong hands.

 Advertisement